-The cashier's work manual might direct the processes as follows:
+The cashier’s work manual might require processes as follows:

 Now, let’s look at sample internal controls.

-Notice the segregation of duties.
-And notice the second-person reviews.
-The design of the system lessens the potential for misstatements.
+Notice the segregation of duties and the second-person reviews.
+The internal controls lessen the potential for misstatements and theft.

-Some controls may sound like policies such as no purses in the collection area.
+Some controls may sound like policies alone—and not controls—such as no purses are allowed in the collection area.
 But what is the purpose of the requirement?
-To lessen the potential for theft.
-So I consider this a control.
-Granted, the distinction can get blurry.
+To lessen theft.
+So I consider this to be both a policy and a control.

 (By the way, new receipting technology is available to lessen theft, increase accuracy of data entry, and speed the deposit process.
 See the article How You Can Help Limit Retail Theft and Streamline Daily Accounting.)